open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

 6. Stop the server process.

-At step 6, you should have seen trace & log output from the server and client that looks something like this (trace output is line-wrapped for convenience):
+At step 6, you should have seen trace and log output from the server and client that looks something like this (output is line-wrapped for readability):

 ```log
 LogRecord.Timestamp:               2023-08-14T06:44:53.9279186Z